TheEchoFive/GitLab-CI-CD-Docker-NodeJS/README.md

 #### Deploy to DEVELOP VPS
 - Deploy from - branch develop
-- Runner with tag - develop

 #### Deploy to PRODUCTION VPS
-- Runner with tag - production
 - Deploy from - tag v.X.X.Xnn

 ###### Examples tags